-Once the SSAC has approved an initial draft work product, the next step is to engage affected parties in the ICANN community in a preliminary review.
+Once the SSAC has approved an initial draft work product, the next step is to engage affected parties in the ICANN community in a preliminary review if the Work Party deems it necessary to do so.
 For example, if the preliminary findings and recommendations in the initial draft work product could affect registrars, then the Work Party may engage the Registrar Stakeholder Group.
 Similarly, if the findings or recommendations in the initial draft work product could affect root server operators, the Work Party may engage the RSSAC.
-The following are guidelines for engaging the ICANN community in a preliminary review of the initial draft work product.
+The following are guidelines for engaging the ICANN community in a preliminary review of the initial draft work product:

 - 1. In consultation with the SSAC, the Work Party determines which parties in the ICANN community could be affected by the findings and recommendations in the initial draft work product; - 2.
 The Work Party leader alerts the SSAC Chair concerning which parties could be affected; - 3.
-The Work Party leader sends the initial draft work product to the chairs of the affected ICANN organizations (i.e. the Chair of the Registrar Stakeholder Group and the Chair of the RSSAC) to circulate to their members and asks for a response in four weeks; - 4.
+The Work Party leader sends the initial draft work product to the chairs of the affected ICANN organizations (e.g., the Chair of the Registrar Stakeholder Group or the Chair of the RSSAC) to circulate to their members and asks for a response within four weeks; - 4.
 During this period, the Work Party leader, in coordination with the SSAC Administrative Committee, may decide that it is beneficial to post the draft work product for a period of public comment to solicit input from the community; - 5.
-After two weeks, the Work Party leader sends a reminder to the Chairs of the affected parties requesting the response in two weeks; - 6.
-If no response is received after four weeks, the Director, SSAC Support sends a message asking whether a response is forthcoming and grants one additional week for a response, if needed; - 7.
-The work product author incorporates the responses, assisted by SSAC Support staff as appropriate, into the initial draft work product and circulates the revised document to the Work Party for review; and - 8.
-The Work Party discusses the revisions either on the list or in a meeting and suggests further revisions, if necessary, for the work product author to incorporate into a revised draft work product.
+After two weeks, the Work Party leader sends a reminder to the Chairs of the affected parties requesting their response within two weeks; - 6.
+If no response is received after four weeks, the Director, SSAC Support sends a message asking whether a response is forthcoming and grants one additional week for a response, if needed: - 7.
+The Work Party leader or the staff supporting the Work Party incorporates the responses into the initial draft work product and circulates the revised document to the Work Party for review; and - 8.
+The Work Party discusses the revisions either on the list or in a meeting and suggests further revisions, if necessary, for the Work Party leader or staff support to incorporate into a revised draft work product.